Yamnuska Natural Area is a cornucopia of forest, lakes, kettles and knobs under 'The Yam'.

 The return passes the beautiful spring fed beaver ponds before returning through the 'Golf Course' to a spectacular view over Meadow Lake with Yamnuska in the background until the clear A, B trail returns into familiar terrain at the Yamnuska parking area.

-The names used in this post like 'Meadow Lake' and the 'Golf Course' are the same as those used in the map on Page 125.
+The names used in this post like 'Meadow Lake' and the 'Golf Course' are the same as those used in the map.
 Those who choose to hike these trails with their hiking guide will be looking at the same names.

 Photographs for this post about hiking in the Yamnuska Natural Area were taken on April 22, 2015.